Display-Lab/precision-feedback-pipeline/bulk-up/README.md

 - default : 1
 - note: The PFP can be configured to run multiple worker using `uvicorn ... --workers 10`.
 Suggest setting the number of workers the same for both client and server

+#### OUTPUT: If specified writes the candidates to the file given
+- default: None
+- format: CSV

 ### Authentication (Google Cloud only)

 If TARGET_AUDIENCE is set then the bulk requester will send Google cloud credentials to the PFP service.
 Both TARGET_AUDIENCE and SERVICE_ACCOUNT_KEY_PATH must be set.
 Both values can be obtained from deployment team.